Uplogix/docs/leo-kit-user-guide/physical-installation/hardware-installation.md

 On some models, the mounting brackets will already be attached to the ADU.

+### 3. Install the remote antenna (OPTIONAL)

+To install the optional remote antenna kit, see [Remote Antenna Kit](https://uplogix.com/docs/leo-kit-user-guide/physical-installation/remote-antenna-kit).

-### 3. Replace lid for transport to install location
+### 4. Replace lid for transport to install location

 Secure at least 1 of the corner screws before moving the ADU to its final location.